-Traditional term rewriting and program transformation tools express their rewriting rules in explicit abstract syntax, which can become cumbersome and difficult to understand when patterns are large or complex.
-For this reason there has been much recent interest in the notion of native patterns[32], the idea that patterns should be expressed in the concrete syntax of the target language.
-This is of course the original goal of TXL and the coming of age of the by-example paradigm (which brings us up to date, almost 20 years later).
+Traditional term rewriting and program transformation tools express their rewriting rules using internal abstract syntax, which can become cumbersome and difficult to understand when patterns are large or complex.
+For this reason there has been much recent interest in the notion of native patterns[49], the idea that patterns and replacements should be expressed in the concrete syntax of the target language, and modern transformation systems such as ASF+SDF and Stratego support this notion.
+TXL takes the idea to the limit, in that it consistently uses only native patterns in all contexts.
+Patterns in concrete syntax were of course the original goal of TXL, and the coming of age of the example-based paradigm (which brings us up to date, almost 20 years later).